-As of September 30, 2022 and December 31, 2021, the Company had \$5.3 million and \$5.1 million, respectively, of letters of credit associated with office leases available for borrowing, of which there were no outstanding borrowings as of either date.
+As of September 30, 2023 and December 31, 2022, the Company had \$5.2 million and \$5.3 million, respectively, of letters of credit associated with office leases available for borrowing, on which there were no outstanding borrowings as of either date.

-In the normal course of business, the Company enters into non-cancelable contractual obligations with various parties, primarily related to software services agreements and data center providers that are not included in the Company's lease liability obligations and ROU assets.
-As of September 30, 2022, the Company's outstanding non-cancelable contractual obligations with a remaining term of one year or longer consist of the following (in thousands):
+In the normal course of business, the Company enters into non-cancelable contractual obligations with various parties, primarily related to software services agreements and data center providers.
+As of September 30, 2023, the Company's outstanding non-cancelable contractual obligations with a remaining term of one year or longer consist of the following (in thousands):

 Fiscal Year

-Remaining 2022 \$ 808
+Remaining 2023 \$ 21,268

-2023 7,509

-2024 5,478
+2024 66,454

-2025 1,177
+2025 23,667

-Total \$ 14,972
+Total \$ 111,389